 The U.S. Department of Agriculture (USDA) Organic Certification Cost Share Program (OCCSP), administered by the Farm Service Agency (FSA), provides organic producers and handlers with financial assistance to reduce the cost of organic certification.
 The program reimburses producers and handlers for a portion of their paid certification costs.
 Once certified, organic producers and handlers are eligible to receive reimbursement for 50 percent of certification costs each year, up to a maximum of $500 per certification scope-crops, livestock, wild crops, handling, and State Organic Program fees.
 Eligible costs include application fees, inspection costs, fees related to equivalency agreement/arrangement requirements, travel/per diem for inspectors, user fees, sales assessments, and postage.
 More information on the program and how to apply is available on FSA's website.

 Apply Now for Farm Vitality Planning Grants

 The Pennsylvania Department of Agriculture is now accepting applications for the Farm Vitality Planning Grant Program, which is part of the Pennsylvania Farm Bill Program.
 The grant program will help to fund professional services for those planning for the future of a farm.
 Funding will also support the long-term vitality of Pennsylvania's farms through sound business planning, efficient transitions of farm ownership, strategic farm expansion, diversification of agricultural production, and building a team of financial and technical expertise as a resource for Pennsylvania's farmers.
 This reimbursement grant offers a maximum grant amount is $7,500 and is limited to 75 percent of project costs.
 Grant applications will be accepted until funding is exhausted.
-Click here for more information.
+Visit the department's website for more information.